acostalima/react-native-polyfill-globals/README.md

 ### Apply patches

-Patch files provided at the [patches](patches) directory install additional polyfills.
+Patch files located at the [patches](patches) directory install additional polyfills.

 Apply all at once with `patch-package`: